 Ha’Penny Bridge (Sunset over the River Liffey)

 Before the beginning of the 1800s, there were no bridges to cross the Liffey River only ferryboats.
-Officially named the Liffey Bridge, it was built in May of 1816 and required people to pay a “halfpenny” in order to cross by putting it in a turnstile on either side of the bridge.
+Ha’penny Bridge, or officially named the Liffey Bridge, it was built in May of 1816 and required people to pay a “halfpenny” in order to cross by putting it in a turnstile on either side of the bridge.
 By the early 1900s, the toll was dropped.
 Now over 200 years old, it’s the most popular pedestrian bridge in Dublin, the site for many scenic selfies and even love locks, and the ideal place to stop after a long day to just watch the sunset or the moon rise.

 On either side of this centuries-old bridge are plenty of cafes and restaurants where you can enjoy an early dinner and enjoy the last few hours of your 3 days in Dublin.